jenndiaz/pokemon-favorites/README.md

 # Pokemon Favorites

 ## Description and funtionality
-App fetches a list of 20 Pokemon and displays the pokemon as a card with their name, image and weight.
-Pokemon cards are sorted alpabetically, order can be reserved with sort button.
+App fetches a list of 20 Pokemon and displays the pokemon as a card with their name, image, and weight.
+Pokemon cards are sorted alpabetically, order can be changes with sort by select element.
+Users can favorite a pokemon and see favorited pokemon in favorite section at top of page.

 ## Technical Details